Diaphragm: Side Effects, Risks & Effectiveness

-Your office visits to obtain a prescription for a diaphragm should range from $50 to $200, it costs between $15 and $50, and the spermicidal jellies, foams, or creams range from $7 to $18 per tube.
+Your office visits to obtain a prescription should range from $50 to $200, it costs between $15 and $50, and the spermicidal jellies, foams, or creams range from $7 to $18 per tube.

-What about diaphragms and sexually transmitted diseases (STD’s)?
+What about diaphragms and sexually transmitted diseases (STIs)?

-The diaphragm does NOT provide protection from sexually transmitted diseases.
+The diaphragm does NOT provide protection from sexually transmitted infections.

 Frequently Asked Questions About the Diaphragm:

 Is it reusable?
 Yes.
 Make sure you clean it after every sexual encounter and store it in a dry container.

 Does the diaphragm work without spermicide?
 It does provide some protection against pregnancy without using spermicidal agents, but this tends to show higher failure rates of 20% or more.